jskov/mada-style-gradle/README.md

  Comma-separated list of packages to be scanned (will include sub-packages)
 * `dk.mada.style.null-checker.exclude-packages = `
  Comma-separated list of packages to be excluded from scanning
+* `dk.mada.style.null-checker.exclude-field-annotations = javafx.fxml.FXML`
+ Comma-separated list of classes that are assumed to inject (non-null) value into fields

 **Sonar**